neontribe/tea/process.md

 # How to Make a Cup of Tea the Lola/Neontribe Way

 1. Feel the desire for a cup of tea
-1. Select a tea of your choice
+1. Select a tea of your choice (e.g. rooibos, green, proper)
 1. Put the kettle on
     1. Fill the kettle with water
     1. Ensure the kettle has power